Festivals in the World Yi Peng Lantern Festival, Thailand

 © Aneta / Adobe Stock

-Participating in food fights at La Tomatina in Spain can bring out your inner child.
-This festival, held annually on the last Wednesday of August, involves locals and tourists throwing overripe tomatoes at each other.
+La Tomatina is a quirky festival in Buñol, near Valencia, in Spain, where participants engage in a playful tomato-throwing frenzy.
+This food fight festival, held annually on the last Wednesday of August, involves locals and tourists throwing overripe tomatoes at each other.

 The real excitement of the festivals begins when trucks loaded with tomatoes enter the town square Plaza del Pueblo.
 Packed trucks signify the start of “palo jabón,” a competition involving participants climbing a greased pole to reach a piece of ham placed on top of it.